otvam/pypeec/docs/index.rst

 * No capacitive effects.
 * No dielectric domains.
 * No force computations.
-* No advanced boundaries conditions.
+* No advanced boundary conditions.
 * No domain decomposition techniques.
 * No hierarchical matrix techniques.
 * No model order reduction techniques.